The best vanilla extract

 The almond extract, one of our favorites in the line, makes a great example.
 It’s made from pure oil of bitter almond in a base of alcohol.
 (One thing that’s important to note: all of Nielsen-Massey’s natural flavorings use alcohol as their liquid base.)

 Orange blossom and natural lemon extracts add a hint of citrus to both savory and sweet dishes.
-(We actually can’t get enough of the lemon, which adds the fruit’s brightness without an acidic bite.)
+We can’t get enough of the lemon, which adds the fruit’s brightness without an acidic bite.

-When to use natural extracts
+When to use flavor extracts for baking

 Natural flavorings can be among a baker’s best tools.
 They can lend a subtle supporting flavor to most baked goods.
 For example, this recipe for Chocolate Chocolate Chip Cookies uses both vanilla and almond extracts to elevate the complexity and intensity of the cookie’s flavors.

 But you don’t have to follow a recipe to enjoy the flavors of Nielsen-Massey’s extracts.
 Just pull out your favorite vanilla cake recipe and try layering the flavor with the essence of oranges.
 (Remember to start small when adding layers of flavor.
 Try half a teaspoon and see if the result is the robustness of flavoring you’re looking for.)

 We were amused to learn that Nielsen-Massey was founded in 1907 to create aromas for cleaning products.
 About 10 years later, they added the manufacturing of vanilla products to their repertoire.
-And then in the 2000’s, they added this line of natural extracts in a variety of flavors.
-In other words, this is a brand with over 100 years of history in the business of aromatics and natural flavorings.
-They really know what they’re doing.
+And then in the early 2000’s, this manufacturer with aromatics expertise created a whole line of baking extracts in the flavors they are known for today.

 FREE APHRODISIAC NEWSLETTER